vippsas/vipps-partner/README.md

-1. The merchant applies for Vipps on [portal.vipps.no](https://portal.vipps.no) and selects the correct product and partner - and price package (typically "Small", "Medium" or "Large").
+1. The merchant applies for Vipps on [portal.vipps.no](https://portal.vipps.no) and selects:
+   a.
+The correct product
+   b.
+The partner
+   c.
+The price package, typically "Small", "Medium" or "Large"
 2. Vipps processes the application and does customer control (KYC, PEP, AML, etc).
    This may take a few days, depending on the information provided and the workload.
 3. The merchant can check the status of the application on